Creamy Turkey Wild Rice Soup

 How to Freeze Creamy Turkey Wild Rice Soup

-Since it’s just me and my husband, I freeze in individual sized portions of approximately 2 cups each.
-This is enough soup for one person as a meal or for two people with a half sandwich, calzone or side salad.
-Use a larger size for a bigger family.
+I freeze in individual sized portions of approximately 2 cups each for a single meal like a lunch or for 2 people to have along with a sandwich, calzone or salad for one meal.

 This recipe makes about 12 cups of soup.